 3 credit hours.
-Pre-requisites: Junior or Senior standing.
-This course satisfies the oral presentation requirement.
+Pre-requisites: ANT 100, SOC 101, or permission of the instructor.

 ARABIC

 ARAB 101 - ELEMENTARY ARABIC I

 This course is intended as an introduction to Arabic Language.
 Beginners will start speaking, making the first steps in listening comprehension and being familiar with basic principles in grammar along with simple exercises in compositions and reading.
 At the end of the course, students will be able to read and write Arabic characters.
 Cultural and social aspects will be part of the course, even though the main focus will be on the linguistic aspects.
 3 credit hours.